mushfiqk47/Css-Extractor/README.md

 3. Click the **Reload** (circular arrow) icon on the extension card.
 4. Re-open the extension popup on your target webpage.

-### Running Tests
-This project includes a browser-based unit test suite to verify the extraction logic.
-1. Locate the file `tests/index.html` in your project folder.
-2. Open it directly in Chrome (Double-click or Drag & Drop).
-3. The page will display "PASS" or "FAIL" for each test case.

 ## Contributing
 Pull requests are welcome!
 Please ensure existing tests pass by checking `tests/index.html` before submitting.